 I have been having a problem with excessive mucus buildup in my lungs.
 I have to clear my lungs of phlegm about every 5-10 minutes which can get pretty annoying for other people.
 I have been having this problem for about 5 years now.
 Sometimes I even spit out blood because of this.
 I am a healthy athletic guy and it worries me when something like this stays with me.
 Please help.

 A throat clearing cough can be just the thing before delivering a keynote address, but if you’re clearing mucus or phlegm regularly (every five to ten minutes as you mention), it may be time to get it checked out.
 Mucus can be a wondrous collection of materials that are super helpful in fighting disease or launching an immune response in your body.
-(Not convinced?
-Explore Much ado about mucus to learn about what makes mucus and how best to expel it.)
 If something goes awry, however, your body and lungs may begin to produce too much, and you could be in the aggravating situation you describe.

 Sputum, also known as phlegm, is mucus material produced by the cells lining the respiratory tract.
 Sputum is released from glands in the walls of the bronchi (airways) and from cells lining the nose and sinuses.
 Sputum production may be increased by infection, by an allergic reaction, or by inhalation of irritants, like tobacco smoke.
 The presence of sputum in the bronchi triggers a reflex cough or clearing of the throat.
 Sometimes excessive sputum production is an indication of a chronic condition.